DavidCain/bibliophile/README.md

 - The Python module is deployed as a serverless function on AWS Lambda.
     - The function is configured with an API Gateway to enable a REST API.
     - `serverless` provides automated deployment & configuration on AWS.
-- A React application provides the user interface on [biblio.dcain.me][biblio].
+- A web app provides the user interface on [biblio.dcain.me][biblio].
-    - The React application is hosted as a static site on S3.
-    - The static site is deployed behind CloudFront (for speed & HTTPS).

 ## Deployment overview
 This repository contains two projects, which may be deployed separately (or together)